grahamrgriffiths/grahamrgriffiths.github.io/_drafts/2015-07-02-performance-testing-with-fabric-jenkins-jmeter.md

 {% capture thumbURL %}{{imgURL}}thumbs/{% endcapture %}

 ## tl;dr
-I had a suite of jMeter tests that needed to be automated, I used fabric and jenkins to achieve this.
+I had a suite of jMeter tests that needed to be automated as part of a continuous integration setup, I used fabric and jenkins to achieve this.
 <!--more-->